Wetlands Management for Biodiversity and Climate Protection

 Four main output areas define the implementation approach of the project:

-• Integrated management planning for 3-4 pilot Ramsar sites based on biodiversity, ecosystem services and climate change risks.
+• Integrated management planning for priority Ramsar Sites based on biodiversity, ecosystem services and climate change risks.

 • Capacity development of national, state and site level stakeholders for integrated wetland management.